onesky/scala-book/data-types/options.md

   else { Some(new Something()) }
 ```

-They looks no difference at all.
+They looks no different at all.
 However, with the `Option` container, we may manipulate the value inside without knowing `Something`'s existence.
 Or you could say, `Option` explicitly states the value requires the checking for emptiness.

 If you would like to provide a default value to existing `Option`, you should use `getOrElse()` instead of pattern matching: